FuriousGeorge19/never_search_alone/Never_Search_Alone_Outline.md

         * Do I need access to external resources the company has on retainer?
     * **Support**
         * What mentoring from my boss or boss’s boss do I need to come up to speed quickly on this new industry, function, business?
-        * What training or professional development do I or my team need?
+        * What training or professional development do I or my team need to join?
         * What industry groups or associations, peer councils, etc. do I need
         * Do I need an executive coach?
           <br>